unraid/docs/docs/unraid-os/system-administration/advanced-tools/command-line-interface.md

 # Command line interface

-While most tasks in Unraid can be performed through the WebGUI, certain operations—especially those related to diagnostics, drive management, or scripting—require using the system console or SSH terminal.
+While most tasks in Unraid can be performed through the %%WebGUI|web-gui%%, certain operations - especially those related to diagnostics, drive management, or scripting - require using the system console or %%SSH|ssh%% terminal.
 This page offers Unraid-specific command-line tools and examples that can be used without needing extensive Linux knowledge.

 :::tip Device paths
 Many disk-level Unraid operations depend on Linux device names, like `/dev/sdX`.
-You can find the **device identifier** for any drive in the **Main tab** of the WebGUI.
+You can find the device identifier for any drive in the **Main** tab of the %%WebGUI|web-gui%%.
 Look for the three-letter label `sdX` or `nvmeX` next to each disk.
 Use the appropriate identifier in all commands, replacing `sdX` with your specific disk.
 :::

 ## Accessing the terminal

-Unraid includes a built-in **web terminal** that you can access directly from the WebGUI.
+Unraid includes a built-in web terminal that you can access directly from the %%WebGUI|web-gui%%.
 Simply use the top-right dropdown menu and select ">_".
-This opens a command-line session as the `root` user, giving you full administrative access to your system.
+This opens a command-line session as the %%root user|root-user%%, giving you full administrative access to your system.

-You can also connect to your Unraid server externally using SSH (secure shell) with a client like **PuTTY**.
+You can also connect to your Unraid server externally using %%SSH|ssh%% (secure shell) with a client like %%PuTTY|putty%%.

 :::tip When should I use the terminal?
 Terminal access is useful for:

 - Running diagnostics and command-line tools like `smartctl`, `xfs_repair`, `tail`, or `top`
 - Executing plugin scripts or tools that don't require a user interface
-- Troubleshooting issues related to connectivity, system services, or user shares
+- Troubleshooting issues related to connectivity, system services, or %%user shares|user-share%%
 :::

 ### Using PuTTY (Windows only)

-If you're using Windows, you might prefer **PuTTY** for SSH access instead of the built-in terminal.
+If you're using Windows, you might prefer %%PuTTY|putty%% for %%SSH|ssh%% access instead of the built-in terminal.
 It's lightweight, free, and allows you to save sessions for easy access later.

 <details>
-<summary>How to install and use PuTTY</summary>
+<summary><strong>How to install and use PuTTY</strong> - Click to expand/collapse</summary>

-1. Download PuTTY from the [official site](https://www.putty.org/).
+1. Download %%PuTTY|putty%% from the [official site](https://www.putty.org/).
-2. Launch the PuTTY application.
+2. Launch the %%PuTTY|putty%% application.
 3. Enter your Unraid server’s IP address or hostname (e.g., `tower.local`).
-4. Set the **connection type** to `SSH`.
+4. Set the connection type to `%%SSH|ssh%%`.
 5. (Optional) Save the session name for future use.
 6. Click **Open** to start the session.
 7. When prompted, log in as `root` and then enter your password.